Cystitis in Females Treatment & Management

 Pregnant Patients

-The physiologic changes associated with pregnancy increase the risk of serious infectious complications from symptomatic and asymptomatic urinary tract infections even in healthy pregnant women.
-Consequently, treatment is indicated for pregnant women with asymptomatic bacteriuria, as well as for those with symptomatic UTIs; antibiotic selection may differ, and regimens are typically more prolonged.
+The physiologic changes associated with pregnancy increase the risk for serious infectious complications from symptomatic and asymptomatic urinary tract infections, even in healthy pregnant women.
+Consequently, treatment is indicated for pregnant women with asymptomatic bacteriuria, as well as for those with symptomatic UTIs; antibiotic selection may differ, and regimens typically are more prolonged.

 For more information, see the Medscape Reference topic Urinary Tract Infections in Pregnancy.